Text Inspector

 returns an array from anything that has a length property.
 A string has a length, thus can be turned into an array of characters.
 Note this is not an array of bytes, as it takes more than one byte to number characters beyond ASCII. -

-returns the code point at position n, thus when applied to a string of one character (here: one individual element of aforementioned array) it returns the code point of its one and only character. -
+returns the code point at position n, thus when applied to a string of one character (here: one individual element of aforementioned array) with parameter n=0,it returns the code point of its one and only character. -

 enc = new TextEncoder('utf-8')